 There are a few simple guidelines for the conversations to ensure that people feel both heard and respected.
 We ask that participants:

 We need people to host, facilitate & scribe for Kitchen Table Conversations (KTC) in your area.
 We will provide you with a resource kit and support to help you do this.

 We need hosts, who play a vital role in the creation of a safe and comfortable space in which to hold these conversations.
 Hosting is a great way to learn how the process works and to see if you’d like to engage with one of the other support roles.

 The conversations may be around the Host’s kitchen table, a community space or outdoors.
 A Host brings together up to eight friends, workmates, neighbours, family members, or anyone they know that lives within the electorate.
 Participants will be joined by a facilitator and scribe from the What Matters membership.

 The Facilitator and Scribe don’t participate in the discussion, they are simply there to ensure that all participants’ voices are heard.

-The Facilitator leads a conversation one and a half to two hours long using the same 6 questions above.
+The Facilitator leads an 80 minute conversation using the 8 questions above.
 Participants’ ideas and thoughts will be recorded by the Scribe, collated, and added to the growing set of responses from across the community.

 The hosts will record some basic details about the participants, without names attached, which will help us to ensure that the diversity of our electorate is reflected in the range of people who have participated in Kitchen Table Conversations.
 Additional conversations will be scheduled, if needed, to include voices from segments of the community not yet represented.